-Sometimes the raw-and-the-cooked element of seared tuna is perfect; other times I crave the fully cooked, meaty texture that tuna can offer and an effect more like the highest quality canned tuna, but still fresh and warm.
+Sometimes the raw-and-the-cooked element of seared tuna is perfect; other times you might crave the fully cooked, meaty texture that tuna can offer and an effect more like the highest quality canned tuna, but still fresh and warm.
 For those dishes, oil-poached tuna is in order.
 And where this is absolutely perfect?
 If you have your eye on making Salade Niçoise.

-Oil-poaching or butter-poaching are an elegant way to slowly cook meatier cuts of fish and seafood (think butter-poached lobster, you know?).
+Oil-poaching or butter-poaching is an elegant way to slowly cook meatier cuts of fish and seafood (think butter-poached lobster, you know?).
 It does require a fair outlay of oil; limit the overall amount by choosing a pan in which the tuna filets fit tightly but without touching each other or the edges of the pan.

 Season the tuna by sprinkling it with salt; set the tuna aside while you prepare the oil (this has the added benefit of taking the refrigerated chill off the tuna before cooking it.

 Choose a medium frying pan or large saucepan big enough to hold the fish in a single layer.
 Add enough oil to come about 1/2 inch up the pan.

 Add the garlic, peppercorns, bay leaf, orange or lemon zest, and chile (if using).